By Tim Lambert

 Gales Ales was founded in Horndean in 1847.
 The brewery burned down in 1869 but was quickly rebuilt.

 In 1920 a War Memorial was erected in Horndean.
-Meanwhile from the end of the 19th century a horse drawn bus ran between Portsmouth and Waterlooville.
+Meanwhile, from the end of the 19th century, a horse-drawn bus ran between Portsmouth and Waterlooville.

 In 1903 a tram called the Horndean Light Railway began running between the city and Horndean.
-The trams were called the green cars because they were emerald green and cream.
+The trams were called green cars because they were emerald green and cream.
 For many Portsmouth people travelling to Horndean for a day in the summer was a big treat.
 The light railway closed in 1935 and was replaced by buses.

 In 1932 Horndean was given a parish council in recognition of the fact that the area was growing rapidly.

 A fire station was built in Horndean in 1939.